ca4ti/FrugalVox/README.md

 ### Useful methods, variables and objects exposed by the `fvx` kernel module

 - `fvx.load_yaml(filename)`: a wrapper method to read a YAML file contents into a Python variable (useful if your action scripts have their own configuration files)
-- `fvx.load_audio(filename)`: a method to read a WAV PCM file into the audio buffer in memory (note that it must be unsigned 8-bit 8Khz in order to work with pyVoIP calls)
+- `fvx.load_audio(filename)`: a method to read a WAV PCM file into the audio buffer in memory, automatically resampling it if necessary
 - `fvx.logevent(msg)`: a drop-in replacement for Python's `print` function that outputs a formatted log message with the timestamp
 - `fvx.audio_buf_len`: the recommended length (in bytes) of a raw audio buffer to be sent to or received from the call object the action is operating on
 - `fvx.emptybuf`: a buffer of empty audio data, `fvx.audio_buf_len` bytes long